-Terminal C's Boulevard is adorned with a Grand Skylight that introduces dappled daylight and supports lush foliage.
+Terminal C's Boulevard at MCO is adorned with a Grand Skylight that introduces dappled daylight and supports lush foliage.

 Orlando’s Terminal C supports the airport’s growing passenger volume and reinforces its reputation for overall excellence in traveler satisfaction.
 It also showcases the next generation of The Orlando Experience®: a seamless, low-touch environment complete with an exciting combination of concessions, interactive media displays and iconic architecture.